 Now that you have the bells hung, it is time to get started training!

-Here is a video of the very first time I asked Tristan to touch the bells to go outside.
+Here is a video of the second time I asked Tristan to touch the bells to go outside.
 I let the other dogs out first so that I knew he wanted to go outside, then... (watch video).

 So, then every time you know your dog wants to go outside, you to to the door and wait for them to touch the bells- helping at first, then just waiting for it.
 The next video is of tristan's second try at ringing the bells, this is still his first night of bell training.
 I accidently pushed the "stop" button on the video camera right as he touched the bells instead of saying "yes"...I think I got it mixed up with a clicker, hehe.